-- 18.3 The Pre-employment health screening questionnaire F624a on InfoSpace, will be completed and reviewed by the Headteacher.
-When the school requires EducationHR to undertake a pre-employment medical referral on their behalf, this form will be sent to HR, along with F108b/F108c as soon as possible to ensure the individual is able to carry out their work responsibilities before they start work.
-Further information regarding health questionnaires can be read in the Pre-employment health questions: guidance for employers on Section 60 of the Equality Act 2010 on equalityhumanrights.com. - 18.4 An offer of appointment to the successful candidate will be conditional upon: - the receipt of at least two satisfactory references\ - verification of the candidate's identity\ you can choose to request to see a birth certificate as a form of ID when recruiting.
+17.4 An offer of appointment to the successful candidate will be conditional upon:

+- the receipt of at least two satisfactory references; - verification of the candidate's identity this will include viewing a birth certificate as a form of ID when recruiting.
 This will help to verify a candidate's identity as it is important to be sure that the person is who they claim to be.
-This includes being aware of the potential for individuals changing their name and potentially not declaring it - receipt of an enhanced DBS check with barred list check (child) or an enhanced DBS check (whichever is appropriate to the appointee/role)\ The school will view the DBS Certificate in person - verification that the candidate has the mental and physical fitness to carry out their work responsibilities including whether any reasonable adjustments are required to provide effective and efficient teaching - NB the Equality Act 2010 makes it generally unlawful to ask questions about disability and health before a job offer is made - verification of qualifications\ - verification of professional status where required (including Instructors and Overseas Trained Teachers from 1st September 2009), e.g., QTS status (unless properly exempted), GTLS status.
-The Teacher Services System can be used to undertake this status check\ - verification of the candidate's right to work in the UK\; (This now includes individuals coming from EU countries).
-If the person has lived or worked outside of the UK, make any further checks the school or college consider appropriate - (for teaching posts) verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999).
-The Teacher Services System can be used for this; - (for non-teaching posts) satisfactory completion of the probationary period (see guidance on probation) - where the appointee has lived outside the UK, additional further checks as are considered appropriate, where obtaining an enhanced DBS check with barred list check (child) is not sufficient to establish suitability\ - The school will not obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked: - in a school in England, in a post: - which brought the person regularly into contact with children or young persons; or - to which the person was appointed on or after 12th May 2006 and which did not bring the person regularly into contact with children or young persons; or
+This includes being aware of the potential for individuals changing their name and potentially not declaring it; - receipt of an enhanced DBS check with barred list check (child) or an enhanced DBS check (whichever is appropriate to the appointee/role) The school will view the DBS Certificate in person. - verification that the candidate has the mental and physical fitness to carry out their work responsibilities including whether any reasonable adjustments are required to provide effective and efficient teaching NB the Equality Act 2010 makes it generally unlawful to ask questions about disability and health before a job offer is made. - verification of qualifications; - verification of professional status where required (including Instructors and Overseas Trained Teachers from 1st September 2009), e.g., QTS status (unless properly exempted), GTLS status.
+The Teacher Services System can be used to undertake this status check. - verification of the candidate's right to work in the UK; (This now includes individuals coming from EU countries). - (for teaching posts) verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999). - (for non-teaching posts) satisfactory completion of the probationary period (see guidance on probation); - where the appointee has lived outside the UK, additional further checks as are considered appropriate, where obtaining an enhanced DBS check with barred list check (child) is not sufficient to establish suitability. - The Governing Board will not obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked: - in a school in England, in a post: - which brought the person regularly into contact with children or young persons; or - to which the person was appointed on or after 12th May 2006 and which did not bring the person regularly into contact with children or young persons; or